francisbitontistudio/shoemaster_example/README.md

 ### 2. Create Conformal Grid

+The next step is rebuilding surfaces on server and use them to create a conformal volume grid.
-Use the API endpoint: https://studiobitonti.appspot.com/conformalGrid to construct a list of box-shaped scaffold.
+Use the http get to call API endpoint: https://studiobitonti.appspot.com/conformalGrid

 Example input:
 ```python